the-turing-way/the-turing-way/book/website/communication/social-media.md

 Twitter can be used to build up a personal academic profile, for use throughout a research project and can also be used by organisations to promote their work and message.
 It can make research more visible and understandable to wider communities by allowing non-scientists to find new research instantaneously.
-Scientists can also be contacted directly by the public, which enables a more approachable level of communication.
+Scientists can also be contacted directly by the public, which enables a more approachable level of communication {cite}`Kelesidou2021scicomm`.

 Due to its popularity and wide range of uses for academic purposes, the next two sub-chapters focus on using Twitter.
-However, below are some tips for using the other popular general social media sites like Linkedin, Facebook and Instagram.
+However, below are some tips for using the other popular general social media sites - Linkedin, Facebook and Instagram.

 ### Linkedin